Respiratory symptoms got you breathless? Try our Equine Respiratory Panel -- we test for 7 respiratory bacteria and viruses from 1 swab!

 equine assay data sheet

-S0068 - Ultrasensitive qualitative detection of vesicular stomatitis virus by reverse transcription real time polymerase chain reaction
+S0068 - Ultrasensitive qualitative detection and differentiation of the New Jersey and Indiana serotypes of vesicular stomatitis virus by reverse transcription coupled real time polymerase chain reaction.

 Vesicular stomatitis (VS) is a disease of horses, cattle, swine, sheep, goats and deer caused by related viruses in the genus Vesiculovirus of the family Rhabdoviridae.
 The viral genome is 11 kb and codes for five main proteins: the nucleocapsid (N), phosphoprotein (P), matrix (M), glycoprotein(G), and polymerase (L).
 Serologically, VS viruses have been classified into two main serotypes: New Jersey (NJ) and Indiana (IN).
 In addition to the classic VSV-IN (IN1), two additional subtypes, Cocal virus (VSV-IN2) and Alagoas virus (VSV-IN3), have been described.